 But the type of vocabulary instruction matters, especially for students at the elementary and middle-school levels who are old enough to have a grasp on language but not quite ready to tackle harder texts.

-That’s at the core of Growing Your Vocabulary, a complete program that’s helped nearly 700,000 students cultivate their vocabulary skills.
+Roots-based instruction is at the core of Growing Your Vocabulary, a complete program that’s helped nearly 700,000 students cultivate their vocabulary skills.
 Growing Your Vocabulary is intended for students in fourth through sixth grade, though it can be adapted for older students who may need remedial instruction.

 This series presents dozens of new words alongside related Latin and Greek roots, helping students understand the conventions of word formation.
 Practice exercises and humorous illustrations throughout encourage students to think critically while having fun!